 Why it is slightly tilte?
 Pinewood is characterize by light, softer “early wood”, and darker and harder “latewood”.
 By not cutting a little wheat, you will sand more wood than latewood and end with a relatively bumpy surface, not a flat surface at all you want to achieve.
 If you want a darker finish, don’t sand with sand finer than medium or 100-grit.
 This sanding with slightly coarse sand helps open the pores of pine wood, which will receive more stains.
 What you don’t want to do is use a fine sanding sponge or 180-grit (or higher) sandpaper.
 This effectively polishes the wood and closes the wood pores, making it more difficult to color the dark pine.

 Eliminate the finished spots.
 After thorough sand work, stretch the project and then use a cloth tag to wipe away all the remaining dust particles.
 Finished pine can look shiny because of the different growth cycles of wood (and also depends on how the last cut is cut).
 To get rid of this unpleasant problem, take a can of pre-stained wood conditioner at the center of your local home or paint shop.
 The wood conditioner ensures the stain color is more uniform by covering several larger pores and reducing the absorption of stains in the area.

-Here is important chapter on On A Wood Stain Finish.
+Here is main science on On A Wood Stain Finish.
 We have the tops resources for On A Wood Stain Finish.
 Check it out for yourself!
-You can find Wood Stain Finish Clear guide and read the latest Tips for Getting a Wood Stain Finish in here.
+You can acquire Wood Stain Finish Clear guide and read the latest Tips for Getting a Wood Stain Finish in here.